- Benefits of integrating quick commerce with online stores

 Once the transaction is authorized, the order manager updates the web server, which informs the customer of the order confirmation and transaction details.
 The order management system then requests the warehouse to dispatch the goods.
 The fleet system collects and delivers the goods to the customer, and the warehouse system emails the customer about the delivery status.
 Finally, the goods are delivered to the customerโs address.

-Notable Examples: Amazon, Flipkart, Ebay, and Myntra, among others.
+Notable eCommerce Examples: Amazon, Flipkart, eBay, and Myntra, among others.

 - Easy-to-access, high-quality, and responsive website with a search bar on the website and properly listed categories in the navigation bar.